14. Example [nuxt-11]: Customizing the loading image

 console.log('[page1 asyncData finished]')

-// return the result asynchronously - a random number here
+// we make the result asynchronous - a random number here

 resolve({ result: Math.floor(Math.random() * Math.floor(100)) })